BalbuenaJuan/Copy-Theme/README.md

 # Copy-Theme
 ***
-A smart and minimal theme for wordpress.
+A smart and minimalist theme for wordpress.